 Personal plans (All about me) were in place and contained information about children's individual needs.
 This ensured that the information was up to date and that staff were able to meet children's individual health and wellbeing needs and interests.
+Extended care plans were developed to ensure a consistent approach in the care of children with additional support needs.
 The staff team knew children well and were responsive to their needs.
 Children were happy to be back at the service where they were able to see their friends.
-Their views were sought when deciding on games, planning the snack menu and deciding on an outdoor shelter.
+Their views were sought when deciding on games, planning the snack menu, and deciding on an outdoor shelter.
 Children were valued and listened to.

-Sensitive transition arrangements supported children as they returned to the service after the national lockdown.
+Sensitive transition arrangements supported children as they returned to the service after the National lockdown.
 Regular communication using digital platforms was used to share information about the service and changes being made.
 Families had appreciated this as they felt well informed and kept up to date about plans being made in response to Covid-19.
 A new app had been introduced to record children's attendance and let staff know when children would be collected.
-Effective communication meant relationships were maintained and children felt safe and secure on their return to the service.
+Effective communication meant relationships were maintained, families were reassured and children felt safe and secure on their return to the service.

 Snack time supported children to have a choice of food and drink.
 Staff acknowledged that there was less opportunity for children to develop skills through for example, making their own snack.
-We discussed how snack time could be more sociable and how children could continue to have opportunities preparing food in a COVID safe way.
+We would encourage the service to reflect on the snack experience to ensure it provides a sociable aspect and to explore how children can continue to have opportunities to develop skills through for example, preparing food in a COVID safe way.